horejsek/python-sqlpuzzle/README.markdown

 # SELECT * FROM "t" WHERE "age" > 21
 ```

-As you can see, if you pass list, it's automatically use by default `IN`.
-But you can use relation which you want (if it's supported for that type).
-List of relations:
+As you can see, if you pass list, it automatically use relation `IN` by default.
+But you can use relation which you want (if it's supported for that type; you can't use for example integer with `IN`).

+List of all supported relations:

  * `EQ` (and alias `EQUAL_TO`)
  * `NE` (and alias `NOT_EQUAL_TO`)